EPIC-guide/epic-guide.github.io/_tools/ic_compute_storage.md

 ### Setting up RunAI on a HaaS machine

+First, check-in with your lab members if RunAI prerequisites are already installed on a shared machine.

-Follow the same steps as setting it up on your personal machine *BUT*:
+If not, follow the same steps as setting it up on your personal machine *BUT*:
 - If you are downloading the pre-requisites to your local home folder, consider creating a folder that you can add to your path such as `mkdir -p ~/.local/bin` and move the pre-requisites in there with `mv ./<prereq> ~/.local/bin/<prereq>`, where `<prereq>` can be `kubectl`, `runai`, or `helm`.

 - For docker on the other hand, if you have reserved your own machine make sure to download docker as root or a sudo user.
 If you also want your user to have docker access add yourself to the docker group with `usermod -aG docker <your-username>`.
 Double-check you've been added with `getent group <group-name>` or `groups <group-name>`, where `<group-name>` is `docker`.
 Once you've done this, you will have to reboot the machine with `sudo reboot` or the "Power Cycle" option in the portal *My Servers > List Server* section, which should take around 1 minute.
 If interaction seems laggy after the reboot, re-reboot.
 As IC-IT once told us: *"never underestimate the power of a boot"*.